rcandell/tesim/README.md

-Tennessee Eastman Simulator with Gilbert-Elliot Channel Network Model
+TEsim: Tennessee Eastman Simulator with Gilbert-Elliot Channel Network Model
 =====

 Tennessee Eastman simulation with Gilbert-Elliot channel emulating PLC scan failure due to latency uncertainty introduced by a cyber-security device such as an industrial firewall.